bj16xq/GoldenKey/README.md

-# Golden Key
+# Golden Key OCP and OCR

+This repository hosts information on and files for open co-curricular practices (OCP) and open co-curricular resources (OCR) specifically for chapters of the Golden Key International Honour Society.

+This content draws from the paradigm of open co-curricular practices (see OSF page: https://doi.org/10.17605/OSF.IO/63ZQ8).

-**Disclaimer:** Content herein reflects individual grassroots work by student leaders.
-Such content is not official material endorsed by Golden Key International Headquarters.
+**Disclaimer:** Content herein reflects individual grassroots work by student leaders and is not official material endorsed by Golden Key International Headquarters.

-This content draws from the paradigm of open co-curricular practices ([see OSF page](https://doi.org/10.17605/OSF.IO/63ZQ8)).

-## About

-**What?** This repository features open content resources (e.g., templates and guides) for the Golden Key International Honour Society.

-**Who?** The intended users are student leaders within Golden Key, but this may be useful to the general public.

-**Why?** The purpose of using these resources are to make it easier to plan and execute Golden Key activities and initiatives.
-Users of these resources may also make their own adjustments that can be openly shared, which enables a cycle of constant improvement that benefits others.

-**How?** Resources on this repository are openly accessible.
-The expectation is that, should improvements be made, that they be openly shared in a similar manner.

 For explanations of each resource, please view [the Wiki.](https://github.com/bj16xq/GoldenKey/wiki)

+## Related Content
+For a theoretical background on OCP, see the [OSF project page](https://osf.io/63zq8/).

+For OCP/OCR that are **not** specific to the Golden Key Internation Honour Society, please see the [OCP repository](https://github.com/bj16xq/Open_Co-curricular_Practices).

+For open content in other domains, please see the respective repositories: [open practices in organised labour](https://github.com/bj16xq/Open_Labour_Practices) and [open scholarship](https://github.com/bj16xq/BJ_Open_Scholarship) (open pedagogy, open science/research, and open content for students).